All students must meet the Requirements for the Master's Degree

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

 An undergraduate major in biology or its equivalent.
-Satisfactory scores on the Graduate Record Examination, general (aptitude) section.
 Acceptability to the faculty member with whom the candidate wishes to do thesis research.
+Taking the Graduate Record Examination is not required.

 Minimum Degree Requirements

-Biology Graduate Colloquia, four credits; eleven to eighteen additional credits in biology and related fields; thesis research (eight to fifteen credits) and successful defense of thesis.
-Each candidate must participate in the teaching of at least one undergraduate course.
+30 total credits, fifteen of which are graded credits including: Biology Graduate Colloquia, 4 credits; 11 to 18 additional credits in biology and related fields; thesis research (8 to 15 credits) and successful defense of thesis.
+Required courses are Scientific Survival Skills and Computational Biology.
+Each candidate must participate in the teaching of at least 1 undergraduate course.

 The comprehensive examination must be taken by the end of the second year.
 The examination will cover broad knowledge of the student's discipline.
 The details and format of the examination and its form (written or oral or both) are decided upon by the Studies Committee and will be discussed with the student well in advance of the exam.